-1. Start boat engine, this will allow control of boat when anchor becomes free, as well as reducing load on battery.

-2. Push windlass "Up" button being careful as the anchor approaches the hull and anchor roller.
-Continue until the anchor rests in the stemhead properly.
+- 1. Start boat engine, this will allow control of boat when anchor becomes free, as well as reducing load on battery. - 2.
+Push windlass "Up" button being careful as the anchor approaches the hull and anchor roller.
+Continue until the anchor rests in the anchor roller properly.

-Note: If it appears there is no power to the windlass, check reset breaker in stbd. aft cockpit locker.
+Note: If it appears there is no power to the windlass, check the reset breaker on the Battery Switch Panel.
 If windlass becomes inoperable electrically, a manual winch handle is supplied.